-The statute applies to all elected and appointed county officials, including county commissioners, county clerks, public service district members, and county parks and recreation board members.
+The statute applies to ALL elected and appointed county officials.
+Some examples include county commissioners, county clerks, sheriffs, public service district members, and county parks and recreation board members.
 It also applies to the following school employees and officials: district school officers, board of education secretaries, supervisors, superintendents, principals, and teachers.